 Fig: Natural vegetation.

 Forests are our wealth.
 Plants give shelter to the animals and together they maintain the ecosystem.
-Changes of climate and human interference can cause the loss of natural habitats for the plants and animals.
+Changes in climate and human interference can cause the loss of natural habitats for plants and animals.
 Many species have become vulnerable or endangered and some are on the verge of extinction.

 Fig: Natural vegetation.